Art History Undergraduate Courses

 Independent Study Courses at the 400 Level

-Eligible students may undertake an independent study course under the supervision of a St. George Department of History of Art faculty member.
+Eligible students may undertake an independent study course under the supervision of a Department of Art History (St. George Campus) faculty member.
 To apply for an independent study course, complete and submit the FAH Independent Study Application Form to the Director of Undergraduate Studies before the usual course enrolment deadline (early September for F & Y courses; early January for S courses.)
 If approved, the Undergraduate Office will enrol you in the course on ACORN.

 Internships allow students to learn about the practice of art history through first-hand experience in an art museum, commercial gallery, art publication, or educational institution.
 In addition to the University of Toronto Art Museum Toronto offers many opportunities to develop a suitable short-term position.
 Students interested in an internship will be expected to make the professional connections and define the nature of the project well before the semester in which they wish to begin the internship.
 The Director of Undergraduate Studies and department faculty are excellent resources for contacts within the art community in Toronto.